mvoxland/BowlingCodeChallenge/README.md

 I made some use of AI to quickly refactor things as I was creating this portion, but it was very light and more a time saving measure than anything.
 All the architecture was designed by me, and all the implementation was written by me (or autofilled and then edited by me).

 ## BowlingLogic.Tests
 Ai generated tests for the BowlingLogic.
-From scratch in agentic mode with Claude Opus 4.6.
+From scratch with Claude Opus 4.6.
 Further prompts to ensure full test coverage and adding some full games as a sample.

 ## BowlingFrontend
 Quick templated blazor server application in .NET 10.
 Has a couple pages that use the BowlingLogic library to give functionality to users.